 Demand Generation vs. Lead Generation

-“Demand generation” and “lead generation” are two terms that are often used interchangeably but are different from one another.
+“Demand generation” and “lead generation” are two terms often used interchangeably but differ from one another.

-As mentioned above, demand generation focuses specifically on using marketing tactics to get audiences interested in your product.
-This engagement may or may not convert people into qualified prospects.
-Demand generation occurs at the top of a sales funnel and bolsters interest.
+As mentioned above, demand generation focuses on marketing tactics to get audiences interested in your product.
+This engagement may or may not convert people into marketing-qualified leads (MQLs).
+Demand generation occurs at the top of a funnel (TOFU) and bolsters interest.

-Lead generation, in contrast, focuses specifically on creating relationships with the intent to convert leads into customers.
-The end goal of lead generation is to grow a customer base, and occurs at the bottom of a sales funnel.
+Lead generation, in contrast, focuses specifically on creating relationships to convert leads into customers.
+The end goal of lead generation is to grow a customer base and occurs at the middle (MOFU) or bottom (BOFU) of a sales funnel.

-Once people are interested in what you’re offering, sales reps can begin nurturing relationships and moving them through the sales cycle.
+Once people are interested in your offering, sales reps can begin nurturing relationships and moving them through the sales cycle.

 When creating demand, focus on targeting the right audiences.
-Otherwise your efforts are wasted.
-Use existing data to create ideal customer profiles and personas to outline the specific types of customers you’re looking for, and how to successfully interact with them.
+Otherwise, your efforts are wasted.
+Use existing data to develop ideal customer profiles and personas to outline the specific types of customers you’re looking for and how to interact with them successfully.

+Product-led growth (PLG) is gaining popularity as virality and word-of-mouth generate product-qualified leads for you.
 Offering a simplified version of your product on a free trial basis will attract potential customers and allow them to see exactly how it works.
-By ensuring a positive experience, demand to keep using the product will increase.
+Ensuring a positive experience will increase demand to keep using the product.
 This is an easy way to score new customers.

-All of this data will help sales reps make informed decisions, and also help pinpoint exactly how to successfully engage with audiences.
+All of this data will help sales reps make informed decisions and also help pinpoint exactly how to engage with audiences successfully.